Free FIRE Calculator

 FIRE stands for Financial Independence, Retire Early.
 It's a movement focused on extreme saving and investing to achieve financial freedom decades before traditional retirement age.
 The goal is to accumulate enough wealth that investment returns can cover your living expenses indefinitely.

-The 4% rule (also known as the Bengen Rule) comes from a 1994 study showing that retirees could withdraw 4% of their portfolio in year one, then adjust for inflation each year, and never run out of money over a 30-year retirement period — based on historical US stock and bond market returns.
+The 4% rule (also known as the Bengen Rule) comes from a 1994 study showing that retirees could withdraw 4% of their portfolio in year one, then adjust for inflation each year, and not run out of money over a 30-year retirement — based on historical US stock and bond market returns.
+Your FIRE number is simply your annual expenses multiplied by 25 (the inverse of 4%).

-What's the difference between Lean, Regular, and Fat FIRE?
+What is the difference between Lean FIRE and Fat FIRE?